 Did Albert Einstein Have Uncombable Hair Syndrome

 There is no definitive answer to whether or not Albert Einstein had uncombable hair syndrome (UHS).
 UHS is a rare genetic condition that causes the affected individual to have frizzy, dry, and unruly hair.
-It is typically diagnosed in childhood, but can sometimes be diagnosed in adulthood.
+It is typically diagnosed in childhood but can sometimes be diagnosed in adulthood.

 There are only a handful of case reports of UHS in the medical literature, and Einstein’s name does not appear in any of them.
 However, there are several photographs of Einstein as a young man that show him with very wild-looking hair.
 And, according to his biographers, he was known for being quite messy and disheveled – which could be another sign of UHS.